Cal Anderson: Death and legacy

-Anderson was mostly absent from the state senate due to him having non-Hodgkin lymphoma.
-As the Democratic Party only held a one-seat majority in the state senate with Anderson they were reduced to a tie in the state senate which allowed the Republican Party to take over multiple times with parliamentary rules.
-Chemotherapy eradicated non-Hodgkin lymphoma in April 1995.
+Anderson was mostly absent from the state senate due to having non-Hodgkin lymphoma.
+As the Democratic Party only held a one-seat majority, they were reduced to a tie which allowed the Republicans to take over multiple times with parliamentary rules.
+Chemotherapy eradicated Anderson's non-Hodgkin lymphoma in April 1995.
 He served as the grand marshal of the 21st gay pride parade in Seattle, but blood clots in his legs and lungs prevented him attending the parade in June.

 Anderson died from AIDS on August 4, 1995, at his home in Seattle.
 He was discovered by his partner Eric Ishino who later discovered a large file of death threats made against Anderson.
 Around 2,000 people attended a memorial for Anderson at St. James Cathedral.
 Pat Thibaudeau was appointed to fill the vacancy created by Anderson's death and filled the remainder of his term which lasted until December 31, 1998.
 On April 19, 2003, Seattle named Cal Anderson Park after Anderson and the park was opened on September 24, 2005.